 Why is asbestos dangerous?

-Since asbestos-related illnesses usually take 20-50 years to develop (Latency Period), most cases diagnosed in the United States today were caused by asbestos exposures that occurred before modern safety regulations were enacted.
+Since asbestos-related illnesses usually take 20-50 years to develop, most cases diagnosed in the United States today were caused by asbestos exposures that occurred before modern safety regulations were enacted.

 Most asbestos-related illnesses are the primary cause of asbestos-related illness, followed by secondhand asbestos exposure.
 While there is no “safe” amount of asbestos exposure, the effects of asbestos are generally worse when a person has been exposed to an intense concentration, or are exposed on a regular basis for a long period of time since asbestos accumulates in the body with every exposure and there is currently no known way to reverse the cellular damage asbestos causes.